 Due to limitations of SharePoint API,

-do not associate LDAPCP with more than 1 TrustedLoginProvider.
-Developers can easily workaround this limitation by inheriting LDAPCP to create a new claims provider and use it with another TrustedLoginProvider (Read “Developers section” below).
+do not associate LDAPCP with more than 1 SPTrustedIdentityTokenIssuer.
+Developers can bypass this limitation by inheriting LDAPCP to create new claims providers (with different names).
+Read “Developers section” below for further information.

 If a SharePoint server does not have SharePoint service “Microsoft SharePoint Foundation Web Application” started, ldapcp.dll assembly will not be deployed in its GAC.
 In that case, you must manually add it